 Charging schedules were produced jointly by Broadland District Council, Norwich City Council and South Norfolk Council, working together with Norfolk County Council.
-Each of the district councils is the “Charging Authority” for their area and a separate charging schedule has been produced for each district.
+Each of the district councils is the “Charging Authority” for their area.

 Broadland District Council resolved to adopt CIL at its meeting on 9 May 2013 and has been implementing CIL since 1 July 2013.
-To find out more about the CIL in Broadland click here.
+Find out more about the CIL in Broadland.

 Norwich City Council resolved to adopt CIL at its meeting on 25 June 2013 and has been implementing CIL since 15 July 2013.
-To find out more about the CIL in Norwich click here.
+Find out more about the CIL in Norwich.

 South Norfolk Council resolved to adopt CIL at its meeting on 24 February 2014 and has been implementing CIL since 1 May 2014.
-To find out more about the CIL in South Norfolk click here.
+Find out more about the CIL in South Norfolk.